Nilsen84/lunar-client-qt/README.md

 If you're familiar with java bytecode feel free to write your own!

 ## Launching without launcher
-A useful feature of this launcher is the ability to with the click of a button immediately get into lunar client without the hassle every time of having to be faced with a launcher interface.
+A useful feature of this launcher is the ability to with the click of a button immediately get into lunar client without the hassle of being faced with a launcher interface at every launch.
 Launch Lunar Client Qt with the --nogui argument and you will be launched into lunar client using the options you have used in the previous launch.
+It can be added to a shortcut of the program with ease.

 ## Build instructions
 Make sure you have Qt 5.15+ and CMake 3.16+ installed.